A demon witch from another world comes to conquer.

 Balls of crackling energy streaked toward Ruth and DiMaggio.
 They batted them away sending them to crash into the skyscrapers.
 Explosions rained concrete and glass.
 Ruth missed one.
 Shards of red hot titanium and bubbling silicon burned through the pavement. Ángels of black smoke rose over his grave.

-Beams streaked from four directions, slammed the witch, and caromed away leaving her unharmed.
+Beams streaked from four directions, slammed into the witch, and caromed away leaving her unharmed.
 At least, we saved DiMaggio.

 A tremendous explosion rocked the ground.
 A building with a dozen stories leaned over with a groan of folding steel followed by a thunderous crash and ashy plumes as it smashed into the pavement.
 DiMaggio’s icon vanished.
 The witch was getting stronger.
 It could only mean the hole in the barrier between worlds was growing thus giving her more power.

-I shouted, “Move in a circle around the intersection.
+“Move in a circle around the intersection.
 Don’t let her know where you are.
 Go, Go, Go!”

 A ring of smaller explosions blotted out the night sky, buildings, and everything else.
 The ground shook as blocks of asphalt and concrete slammed down.
 The stench of burning tar and flesh, thick and heavy, disgusted me.
 I checked the hologram.
-Williams, Gibson, and Jackson were all miraculously still kicking.
+Williams, Gibson, and Shoeless Joe were all miraculously still kicking.

 The witch managed to say the first syllable of her spell before she was sucked into the singularity.
 Then, there was a maelstrom, the wormhole closed, and the ghouls turned to dust.

 That singularity would strengthen as it appeared in her world and consume it and its sun.
 Somewhere soon a supernova was going to light up the Milky Way.
-In hundreds or maybe thousands of years from now, humanity (if it’s still around) will see it and won’t understand.
+In hundreds or maybe thousands of years from now humanity (if it’s still around) will see it, and won’t understand.